MarceloArro/sandbox/README.md

 - ceil(): A classic, rounds to the highest number.
 Example: ceil(2.5) => will return 3 in the roll on chat
 - floor(): It rounds to the lowest number.
 Example: ceil(2.5) => will return 2 in the roll on chat
-- maxdie(): returns the maximum roll of a simple dice roll XdY.
-So maxdie(1d6) returns 6.
+- maxdie(expression;total): returns the maximum roll result of a simple dice roll XdY.
+So maxdie(2d6;false) returns 6.
+If you want to return the highest possible result for the whole roll then the "total" argument needs to be true.
+In this last case, maxdie(2d6;true) will return 12
 - @{character_attribute_name}: so, imagine that the Key of the Level Property is "lvl".
 You can reference it on the roll with @{lvl}.
 So if you need to roll 1d6 + level to the chat you just use: 1d6+@{lvl}
 - #{citem_name_attribute}: if you are using a roll expression from a cItem you can reference one or more of its attributes with this.
 As an example, imagine a cItem has a "damage" property, and you want a roll expression to roll 1d6 + this attribute.
 So the roll expression would be 1d6+#{damage}.
 Remember @{} is for Actor attributes, #{} is for cItem attributes.